PavleProd/FilmPicker/README.md

 #### Java Backend
 * TMDBService class that provides an interface for communication with TMDB API
-* Service class for most common requests
+* CommonService class for most common requests
 * Generic classes for general communication and getting List or single object results
 * Console application that can print formatted information about movies
 * Random picking movie by minimal average rating and specific genre